 - Avoid creating a lot of minute variations of exact/phrase match keywords

 You want to refine match types for the high value keyword search phrases.
-You can have a lot more control over “bidding” and “creative” if you target search queries with more specific match types, although keep in mind that targeting via exact and phrase match, should not be the supreme strategy across your entire Adwords account.
+You can have a lot more control over “bidding” and “creative” if you target search queries with more specific match types, although keep in mind that targeting via exact and phrase match, should not be the supreme strategy across your entire Google Ads account.
 Try not to over-complicate managing your account, and possibly missing out on valuable traffic from broad match search terms.

-Depending on the size of your Adwords account and monthly budget, it’s smart to look within keyword phrases where there is enough search query volume to justify creating a separate syntactic match type keyword.
+Depending on the size of your Ads account and monthly budget, it’s smart to look within keyword phrases where there is enough search query volume to justify creating a separate syntactic match type keyword.
 How do you do this?
 Login and view your search term report, which you can either filter by click or conversion activity.
 Getting specific with creatives will require you to put these keywords into a new or separate ad grouping so you can tailor the ad copy messaging.

 You do not have to waste a lot time building tons of minute variations of your exact match and phrase match keywords.
 Exact and Phrase match already expand to cover close keyword variations.
-While synonyms are excluded, singulars/plurals, misspellings, acronyms, abbreviations, accents and stemmings are all included in the matching behavior of your keyword
+While synonyms are excluded, singulars/plurals, misspellings, acronyms, abbreviations, accents and stemming are all included in the matching behavior of your keyword

 3. Expand Match types for High Value Keywords Search Phrases